babelsociety/website/content/manifesto/index.md

 Each aspect of Babel Society stems from the following core values:

+- Freedom
 - Collaboration
 - Authenticity
-- Freedom
 - Stability

 This Manifesto is in no way set in stone, it is subject to revision in each and every part, however we believe these core values will transcend time and stay always relevant as long as humans will be around.

+## Freedom

+Freedom is a fundamental concept to be able to fully enjoy our life.
+There can be no true freedom in a society where there are conflicting groups and divisions, much less if there are strict hierarchies.
+Any hierarchy of power assumes that there are people who are superior to others, which undermines the freedom of those considered inferior.
+For this reason Babel wants to abolish all forms of hierarchy of power within its society.

+True freedom means that any person in society is free to associate with whomever they wish, including people outside the society itself.
+It also means we'll be free to use our time as we see fit and have a job that we are happy to do.

 ## Collaboration

-We believe that collaboration is the most important principle, the basis of every efficient group and successful endeavor.
+We believe that collaboration is the most important principle to live in groups, the foundation of every successful endeavor.
 Collaboration means knowing how to play together, joining forces in order to achieve a goal that alone we could never achieve.
 It means recognizing the value of others, accepting and respecting them; to stake one's own interests so that others can benefit from them.
-Collaboration means that everyone can express their opinions without fear of repercussions, favoring dialog until more efficient solutions are found.
+Collaboration means that everyone can express their own opinions without fear of repercussions, enhancing dialog until more efficient solutions are found.

 **Collaboration does not apply only between humans, but must be extended to the whole world around us**.
 We must therefore learn to coexist with other species, to respect and protect the different biomes present in the world.
 We must understand that being in harmony with nature is fundamental for the long-term survival of any species, humans included.

 ## Authenticity